python/cpython/Doc/library/asyncio-runner.rst

 This section outlines high-level asyncio primitives to run asyncio code.

-They are built on top of :ref:`event loop <asyncio-event-loop>` with the aim to simplify async code usage for common wide-spread scenarion.
+They are built on top of an :ref:`event loop <asyncio-event-loop>` with the aim to simplify async code usage for common wide-spread scenarios.

 .. contents::
    :depth: 1